Knowledge Problems in Protocol Analysis: Extending the Notion of Subterm Convergent: Preliminaries

 where $ar(R)$ is the maximal arity of any function symbol occurring in $R$.

 \begin{rem} We should note that in some papers the definition of subterm convergent is expanded to also include ground terms on the right-hand side.
-We will use the more classical definition here, allowing only strict subterms and constants on the right-hand side. \end{rem}
+We will use a more classical definition here, allowing only a right-hand side which is either a strict subterm of the left-hand side or a constant. \end{rem}

 \begin{defi}[Homeomorphic Embedding] The \emph{homeomorphic embedding}, $\trianglerighteq_{emb}$ is a binary relation on terms such that: $s \trianglerighteq_{emb} t$ if one of the following conditions hold: \begin{enumerate} \item $s = x = t$ for some variable $x$, \item $s = f(s_1, \ldots, s_n)$ and $t=f(t_1, \ldots, t_n)$ and $s_1 \trianglerighteq_{emb} t_1, \ldots, s_n \trianglerighteq_{emb} t_n$, \item $s = f(s_1, \ldots, s_n)$ and $s_i \trianglerighteq_{emb} t$ for some $i$, $1 \leq i \leq n$. \end{enumerate} A TRS $R$ is said to be a {\em homeomorphic-embedded} TRS if for any $l \rightarrow r \in R$, $l \trianglerighteq_{emb} r$.